If you’ve ever written a blog post or online article, you’ve asked the question before: How long should this be?

 - More links lead to better rankings (and more organic traffic).

-It seems what might be ranking the website is not so much the content length itself (though it for sure helps to be competitive with the Page 1 results), but firstly the amount of links the page received.
+It seems what might be ranking the website is not so much about the content length itself but more about the number of links the page received.

-Making it sexy might not even need more words – but more targeting, better graphics, or detailed results of market research.
+Making it sexy might not even need more words.
+Instead, it might just be a matter of more accurate targeting, better graphics, or detailed market research results.

 Ahrefs’ advice on content length: